 The Fridley Police Reserve Unit on average donates thousands of hours annually to the City of Fridley.
-In 2016, the Reserve Unit donated 2,104 hours - a monetary value of $45,488!
+In years past, the Reserve Unit donated 2,104 hours, which is a monetary value of about $45,488!

 Interested in becoming a Reserve Officer?
-Read through the description and requirements, the fill out the interest form below!
+Read through the description and requirements then complete this application.

 What is a Reserve Officer?

 Reserve Officers are ambassadors to the City of Fridley.
 A reserve officer’s main role is to support the sworn patrol officers in the field.
 A reserve officer is a non-licensed position, with NO arrest powers.
 A reserve officer is issued a police uniform, and carries a full duty-belt minus the firearm.
 A reserve officer drives a marked patrol car complete with police radio, red flashing lights and computer.
 They are allowed to ride-along with licensed, uniformed Fridley Police officers.